Space discoveries that will blow your mind - NewsBreak

 ( STACKER ) – Since NASA’s inception in 1958, astronauts have landed on the moon, parked a robot-controlled rover on Mars, and discovered thousands of exoplanets—planets that orbit stars outside of this solar system.
 Scientists can even explore the 95% of invisible space comprised of dark energy, dark matter, and dark radiation.

 The size of the universe is hard to fathom, and it’s expanding even faster than scientists originally thought.
-While humans will never map out the entirety of space, that doesn’t stop them from exploring it.Infrastructure upgrades underway for Stennis Space Center
+While humans will never map out the entirety of space, that doesn’t stop them from exploring it.25 things we’ve learned about the moon since 1969

 Stacker compiled a list of 30 mind-blowing space discoveries after searching news archives and reports from NASA.
 Click through to see what they’ve uncovered—from a super-Earth and sun twins to the first photograph of a black hole.